- Approach on Breast Reconstruction

 Who is a candidate for single stage direct to implant breast reconstruction?

-Many patients desiring single stage DTI breast reconstruction seek out the care of Dr. Zemmel at Richmond Aesthetic Surgery.
+Many patients desiring single stage DTI breast reconstruction seek out the care of Dr. Zemmel and Dr. Reddy at Richmond Aesthetic Surgery.
 Their desire is to avoid multiple surgeries, shorten their recovery time, and avoid the tissue expander process.
 Optimal single stage direct to implant reconstruction candidates have the following:

 - Small breast cup sizes (typically sizes AA to C)